How to Bring Back Data from a Faulty RAID Array in NAS Actidata actiLib Kodiak 3407

 It is important to regularly update firmware and software, maintain backups, and implement proper data recovery measures to mitigate the risks associated with firmware or software malfunctions in NAS devices.

-Although NAS actiLib Kodiak 3407 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS actiLib Kodiak 3407 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view